Gain access to personalized product screening, the best pricing, rewards, and more!

 Identification

-Before you can proceed with control of chamberbitter, you need to make sure that is the weed you are dealing with.
-Misidentifying a weed can lead to using the wrong herbicide which may be ineffective in treating it, costing you time and money.
+Before you can proceed with controlling chamberbitter, you need to make sure it is the weed you are dealing with.
+Misidentifying a weed can lead to using the wrong herbicide, which may be ineffective in treating it, costing you time and money.
 Here are the traits of chamberbitter to look for to properly identify it.

-• Chamberbitter looks very similar to the leaves of a mimosa tree and is a member of the spurge family.
+- Chamberbitter is a spurge family member that looks very similar to the leaves of a mimosa tree.
 It goes to seed when it is only about an inch tall.

-• Chamberbitter is a summer annual weed.
-When mature, this weed forms a shrub that can be about 1 to 2 feet tall.
+- Chamberbitter is an annual summer weed.
+When mature, this weed forms a shrub about 1 to 2 feet tall.

-• The leaves are an oval or oblong shape that grows up to 3/4 of an inch, and they grow in an alternating arrangement along the branch.
+- The leaves are oval or oblong and grow up to 3/4 of an inch.
+They grow in an alternating arrangement along the branch.
 When this plant flowers, the flowers are formed on the undersides of branches.
-Eventually, these flowers become seedpods which will scatter seeds, quickly spreading the weed’s presence.
+Eventually, these flowers become seedpods, which scatter seeds, quickly spreading the weed’s presence.

-Use the above description and image to help you in properly identifying chamberbitter.
-If you are having trouble, you can always contact us and our lawn care experts will help to correctly ID your weed growth and suggest treatment options.
+Use the above description and image to help you properly identify chamberbitter.
+If you are having trouble, you can always contact us.
+Our lawn care experts will help you correctly idenfity your weed growth and suggest treatment options.

 Inspection

-After you have properly identified chamberbitter, you can proceed with inspection.
-During this phase, you will need to locate where chamberbitter is growing, how severe of an infestation is present and the conditions helping it to thrive.
-Finding this info will help you in knowing where to focus your herbicide application.
+After you have properly identified chamberbitter, you can proceed with the inspection.
+During this phase, you will need to locate where chamberbitter is growing, how severe an infestation is present, and the conditions helping it thrive.
+This information will help you know where to focus your herbicide application.

 Where to Inspect